 Art graduated from Florida State University with a Bachelor of Science Degree in Industrial Engineering in August 1993.
 To follow his dreams to work at NASA, Art continued his education and pursued a Master degree in Industrial Engineering specialized in Expert Systems at University of Central Florida in Orlando, Florida immediately after received his bachelor degree.

-Art was very appreciated of the offer, but politely turned it down as he didn't see himself as a model and really wanted to finish his Master program.
-Art suggested his roommate Duane to fill in the offer since Duane was pursuing his modeling career and this opportunity would be the break he's been waiting for.
-Art realized that it would mean so much more to Duane than to him.
+Although Art was very appreciative and grateful for the offer, but he had to politely turn it down as he didn't see himself as a model.
+Art suggested for Bruce to ask his roommate Duane instead because he knew that Duane was pursuing a career in modelling and this opportunity would be the break he's been waiting for.
+In addition, Art realized that this opportunity would mean so much more to Duane than to him.

-Bruce dismissed that idea, and insisted that Art should consider NYC.
-Bruce truly believed that if Art were to go to NYC, he would get at least one modeling contract.
+Bruce dismissed that idea and insisted that Art should seriously consider coming NYC.
+Bruce truly believed that if Art were to go to NYC, he would get at least one modeling contract for sure.
 Bruce was so sure that he offered Art a roundtrip ticket plus accommodation to NYC as a bet.
-He told Art to look at this as a one week paid NYC vacation and if Art received no modeling contract offers after meeting with a few modeling agencies then consider the trip complementary.
-Art truly didn't think any agencies would give him a modeling contract, plus, he had nothing to loose, so finally he excepted Bruce's offer.
+He told Art to look at this as a one week paid NYC vacation.
+If Art ended up with no modeling contract offers after meeting with a few modeling agencies then consider the trip complementary.
+The truth was Bruce gave Art a roundtrip ticket from Orlando - New York City that he's got from work that's expiring.
+In addition, Art was to stay with a Bruce at his apartment on the upper west side.
+Knowing that Bruce would not have to pay anything for the trip, Art finally accepted Bruce's offer.
+As for as Art was concerned, he was going to NYC to have a nice vacation.
+He honestly didn't think that any modeling agencies would be interested in giving him a contract.

 It was three months into the 2nd semester in the master program at UCF when Art took off during spring break to NYC.
-After meeting with a few agencies, Art got 2 offers from CLICK Modeling Agency and Storm Models Management.
-Knowing that 2 agencies wanted to offer him the exclusive modeling contract definitely made Art feel very good about himself in the way that he had never felt before.
-But Art was determined to finish his master program, so he declined the offers and went back to his normal life in Orlando, Florida.
+After meeting with a few agencies, Art was so surprised that he's got 2 offers from CLICK Modeling Agency and Storm Models Management.
+Knowing that 2 agencies wanted to offer him an exclusive modeling contract definitely made Art felt very good about himself in the way that he had never felt before.
+All of his life, he never thought of himself as goodlooking.
+He thought that may be he was cute, but not handsome.
+He had always been proud to be respected for his brain but never for his looks.
+The new revolation of self-discovery 'I can be a model' moment for Art came and gone quickly as he quickly snapped out of it and back to the reality.
+Since he was a young boy, Art always believed that education's the key to a good future.
+He knew that his goal of graduating with a master's degree would soon be realised and the good future he always dreamt of having would soon be his if he'd only stay on the path that he'd carefully planned.
+Just like that, Art declined the offers and went back to Orlando to finish his master's degree.

 Even though Bruce won the bet, but he was quite disappointed with Art's decision.
 A modeling contract to work as a model in New York City was not an easy thing to get back in those days.
 Many young Americans were after such a contract to get to live a life as a model in the Big Apple, but he could not understand why Art said no.